lengerad/gh-code-coverage/README.md

 7) I was using `sql.Date` all over the app which isn't ideal but since the task was specified as `day oriented` I stick with that for the sake of simplicity, otherwise I would use pbbly Instant or something timezoned.
 8) Since the response was specified as `Map<String, String>` I wasn't able to tie API response with some nicer data class that might have more detailed and adjustable answer.
 9) I didn't style error pages or created separated `@ControllerAdvice` -> instead I use `ResponseStatusException` but ideally errors/exceptions should have some default structure and shared handling
-10) I didn't rounded the decimal as some languages are having really small amount of representation and it would show them as `0.0` if single decimal was used like in example (sometiems even three decimals), but could be easily adjusted, hopefully it's fine like that
+10) I rounded the decimals up as some languages are having small amount of representation - hopefully it's fine like that even tho we're loosing some precision but I didn't find any related info about rounding in the assignment.
+11) Tests might be the weaker part of this service but for such a small app I wasn't sure what else to test to not just "make tests for tests", but I rather mention it here as I'm aware of it.